NixOS/rfcs/rfcs/0140-simple-package-paths.md

 ## Alternate `package.nix` filename

+Context: The only file that has to exist in unit directories is `package.nix`, it must contain a function suitable for `callPackage`.

+Alternatives:
 - `default.nix`
   - (+) `default.nix` is already a convention most people are used to.
   - (-) We don't benefit from the usual `default.nix` benefits: